 Do you ever find yourself comparing yourself to others?
 Viewing their success as only a way to make yourself look bad?
 If so, you are not alone.
+If so, it is time to stop comparing yourself to others.
 For some, the success of others equates to highlight their own failures.

 If you are anything like me, you’ve done it, you’ve compared yourself to others and felt horrible after.
 The good news is that people out there compare themselves to you and the not-so-good news is that it is a fixed mindset we need to get out of.